Earl Victor Shaffer

 Established in 2002, The Earl Shaffer Foundation was formed to preserve, protect and share Earl’s creative legacy and wilderness values for future generations.

 The Foundation promotes the many benefits of wilderness hiking and wilderness preservation.
-It does this by publishing Earl’s literary works, by teaming with other organizations to preserve the Appalachian Trail and its history, and by encouraging others to follow in Earl’s footsteps as hikers, environmentalists, poets, writers, and artists.
+It does this by publishing Earl’s literary works, by teaming up with other organizations to preserve the Appalachian Trail and its history, and by encouraging others to follow in Earl’s footsteps as hikers, environmentalists, poets, writers, and artists.